 ShipFlutter has more features (6 vs 5).
 See the feature matrix above for the full breakdown.

-Choose ShipFlutter if you need Onboarding and Auth and prefer its tech stack.
-Choose AppKickOff if Auth and Navigation are higher priorities.
+Choose ShipFlutter if you need AI and Ads and prefer its tech stack.
+Choose AppKickOff if Auth and Dark Mode are higher priorities.
 If price is the deciding factor, ShipFlutter is $$139 cheaper.